 Now scroll to the Inventory section and double-click the Inventory by Category summary report.
 This report summarizes all products currently in inventory by their Category, and includes the category’s average Unit Cost, the total Quantity of products for that category, and Total Cost.

 Next, scroll to the Sales section and find the Sales by Category Summary report.
-Edit the date range if needed, and click Refresh.
+Edit the date range if needed and click Refresh.

 This report summarizes all sales transactions in the date range by their Top-level category.
 For each top-level category, it includes Sales dollars, the Cost of Goods Sold, the Margin, any No-Tax Sales dollars, and the number of Units that were sold.

-As we mentioned earlier, you can filter by categories in the Product Query tool - but you can also filter by category in the Customer Query tool!
+You can filter by categories in the Product Query tool - but you can also filter by category in the Customer Query tool!